 “Can I get some help, Anne?”

-“Sure, use the two Cornell summer interns for assistance with the Internet research.”
+“Sure, use the two Cornell summer interns for assistance with Internet research.”

-“You know, Anne, your son Mac probably knows a lot about these people, just saying.”
+“Anne, your son Mac probably knows a lot about these people.”

 “John and I are uncomfortable quizzing him about all this.
 He’s worked as an undercover policeman for the past couple of years, and everything they do is hush-hush.
 It's too bad you turned him down when he asked for a date four years ago.
 You might be the walking Wikipedia we need today.”

 “Anne, for the love of God!”
-John Merrick saidsaid.
+John Merrick said.

 Millie sat up straight in her chair.
 The conversation had just turned the corner and headed down Awkward Avenue.

-“How did you find about that?
+“How did you find out about that?
 I make every effort to keep my private life separate from my work here at the firm.”

 “My daughter Veronica advised me when it happened.
 Somehow, she’s the black hole of gossip; nothing escapes her attention.”